gginny/genai-labs/genai_studio_prompt_design.md

 ---

+# Prompt Design Using GenAI UI
 ## Get Started
+This lab introduces you to prompt designing/ engineering using the Vertex AI Generative AI Studio User Interface.
+There is another way we can explore prompt design via the API's and that is covered in another lab.
+This lab is primarily designed to introduce you to use this feature using the UI.

 ### What is prompt design?
 Prompt design is the process of creating prompts that elicit the desired response from language models.
 Writing well structured prompts is an essential part of ensuring accurate, high quality responses from a language model.